 The members also talked about the recommendations in the briefing.

-Learning Disability England is holding a free members webinar about the research findings and the policy brief.
+Learning Disability England held a free members webinar about the research findings and the policy brief.

-It is called UK Covid Research: What have we learnt?
+It was called UK Covid Research: What have we learnt?

 Not yet a member?

 Why not join today and get involved with other members working for change.